 Our answers to some frequently asked questions.

-A: The retainer fee covers your annual exam and all testing and routine vaccines and medication administration done in the office.
-It also includes all in-office follow up visits, phone calls and telehealth visits throughout the year.
-You will have access to your physician and team via phone, email, and a secure HIPAA-compliant patient portal.
-Dr. Croft and Dr. Carter will be available via phone after hours for any emergencies or urgent medical needs that should not wait until office hours.
-Your retainer fee ensures that you have a team of health care experts proactively advising you on your health care needs throughout the year.
-We will never compromise care for convenience.
-We promise attention to detail, thoughtful collaboration, efficiency, and respect for your time in each interaction.
+A: The retainer fee covers your annual exam and all testing and routine vaccinations done in the office.
+It also includes all in-office follow up visits, phone calls, and telehealth visits throughout the year.
+You have access to your physician and team via phone, email, and a secure HIPAA-compliant patient portal.
+Our physicians are available via phone after hours for any emergencies or urgent medical needs that should not wait until office hours.
+Your annual retainer fee ensures that you have a team of healthcare experts proactively advising you on your healthcare needs throughout the year.
+We never compromise care for convenience.
+We promise to provide attention to detail, thoughtful collaboration, efficiency, and respect for your time in every interaction.

 Q: Do you take insurance?

-A: We do not take insurance, which means that we do not receive any reimbursement directly from commercial insurance.
-We do courtesy file with all PPO plans on behalf of our patients.
-This means that patients may receive reimbursement for in-office services directly from their insurance companies according to what their insurance policy covers.
+A: We do not take insurance; however, we can submit a courtesy bill to insurance companies on behalf of our patients for direct reimbursements.
 Because we are considered out of network with all commercial insurance companies, reimbursement is usually about 70% of what in-network reimbursement would be.

 Q: What if I am on Medicare?